sudosammy/knary/examples/README.md

 # Configuration Options & Example Files

 ## Sample Files
-* `default_env` - A recommended quick start configuration file.
+* `default_env` - A recommended quick start configuration file with Let's Encrypt configuration.
 * `burp_env` - A recommended quick start configuration file if you are also using Burp Collaborator on the same server as knary.
 * `denylist.txt` - This is a good starting set of subdomains you should consider denying from notifying your webhook.
+Setting [DNS_SUBDOMAIN](#likely-recommended-optional-configurations) will cut down the noise to your knary too.
 Find & Replace `knary.tld` with your knary domain.
 * `zone_file.txt` - Although an uncommon configuration, this file demonstrates the proper format for configuring a Zone file for custom responses to DNS queries made to knary.

 ## Minimum Necessary Configuration